PRAYERS FOR THE MONTH WITH OUR CHURCH AND HOME PRAYER GROUP

 whether at Home or in Church.

-Shall we commence our prayer time together with the prayer that Jesus taught us.
+So, shall we commence our prayer time together with the prayer that Jesus taught us.

-Our Father who art in heaven ,
+Our Father which art in heaven ,

 hallowed be thy name;